-- 14 Ibid - 15 International Criminal Court, Information for victims. - 16 International Criminal Court, Situation in Ukraine. - 17 Draft Law on the status of victims of sexual violence related to the armed aggression of the Russian Federation against Ukraine and urgent interim reparations, (October 9, 2023). - 18 Interview with Anna Sosonska, August 5, 2024 [On file with CUNY]. - 19 Correspondence with Anna Sosonska, November 7, 2024, [On file with CUNY]. - 20 Interview with Anna Sosonska, August 5, 2024 [On file with CUNY]; Personal communication with Vitalii Matvieiev, August 2024 [On file with CUNY]. - 21 J. Lester Feder, "The Russian Plot to Take Back Eastern Europe at the Expense of Gay Rights", BuzzFeed News (November 9, 2013).
+- 16 International Criminal Court, Information for victims. - 17 International Criminal Court, Situation in Ukraine. - 18 Draft Law on the status of victims of sexual violence related to the armed aggression of the Russian Federation against Ukraine and urgent interim reparations, (October 9, 2023). - 19 Interview with Anna Sosonska, August 5, 2024 [On file with CUNY]. - 20 Correspondence with Anna Sosonska, November 7, 2024, [On file with CUNY]. - 21 Interview with Anna Sosonska, August 5, 2024 [On file with CUNY]; Personal communication with Vitalii Matvieiev, August 2024 [On file with CUNY].

-13 For more on gender persecution, see Office of the Prosecutor, Policy on the Crime of Gender Persecution, International Criminal Court (ICC) (December 7, 2022).
+For more on gender persecution, see Office of the Prosecutor, Policy on the Crime of Gender Persecution, International Criminal Court (ICC) (December 7, 2022).